Technical SEO: A Beginners Guide To Technical SEO Audits

 Thin content is very minimal to no content on pages, for example, on category pages, or on e-commerce pages that don’t have descriptions on products.

 Both are issues that need to be avoided, whether the duplicate or thin content is intentional or created automatically by how the technology is configured.
+The Panda update targetted websites with duplicate or thin content.
+(Check out also the Penguin update and Hummingbird update as well).
 Here are a few ways to avoid these two issues:

 One Unique Topic Per Page Rule